Multicast DNS conflict resolution using the Time Since Received (TSR) EDNS option

 service.
 If no such information is present in the TXT record, the

-if the IP address hasn't changed.
+name, even if its IP address hasn't changed.

 This document proposes an enhancement to the current conflict